 “there is no such thing as freedom of choice, unless there is freedom to refuse”-David Hume

-David Hume’s theory of empiricism exposed the true method, and idea of learning.
+The theory of empiricism exposed the true method, and idea of learning.
 Hume’s theory possed the idea that every piece of information that a person has learned can be traced back to one event in their life.
 When David Hume released this theory he basically defined the idea of learning.
-But in the 18th century most people believed that your knowledge was acquired at birth, and was simply the luck of the draw.
+In the 18th century most people believed that your knowledge was acquired at birth, and was simply the luck of the draw.
 When Hume released his book on empiricism he received a lot of backlash, as his theory exposed the true fact that every one has wasted their life by relying on God to give them their knowledge, and it was hard for people to accept this.